daily fantasy sports articles

 DFR will cover all match previews with fantasy relevant content along with FREE statistical access to all AFL Fantasy Data including projections.
 You can access these in our Data Tools

-Currently the Richmond Tigers are the defending premiers in 2019 and currently the favourites for the 2020 Premiership.
-Close behind in the markets are the Collingwood Magpies, West Coast Eagles and GWS (Greater Western Sydney) Giants.
+Currently the Richmond Tigers are the defending premiers in 2020 and currently the favourites for the 2021 Premiership.
+Close behind in the markets are the Geelong Cats, Brisbane Lions and Port Adelaide Power.

 Tips for AFL Daily Fantasy

 Just like other sports around the world, there are few factors that need to be considered when building lineups.

 All grounds apart from one are outdoors and can be influenced by the weather.
 Rain makes the ball harder to control which leads to lower scoreboards but higher tackling and ruck contests.
 If the game is wet or has the potential for rain during the game, look for your teams best tacklers as tackling will increase.
 Avoid Key forwards as marking a wet "footy" is difficult and leads to less opportunity to score.
 Wind can give teams an advantage if they have the wind behind their backs kicking towards goal.
 Kicking the ball into the wind is much harder and this leads to condensed scoring towards one end of the ground.
 The ground that does not have these weather factors is Marvel Stadium in Melbourne.
 The ground has a retractable roof and is shut for the majority of matches.